SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/enterprise-search-audit.md

 ### Enterprise Search Audit - Search Overview
-The Enterprise Search Audit - Search Overview dashboard provides a high-level overview of search usage within your account.
-The panels also display current search usage in terms of the total number of queries, types of query, and other query characteristics run by users.
+The **Enterprise Search Audit - Search Overview** dashboard provides a high-level overview of search usage within your account.
+The panels also display current search usage in terms of the total number of queries, types of queries, and other query characteristics run by users.

 Use this dashboard to:
 * To quickly monitor searches run in your account, including by search type.